typed-graphql-builder/documentation/docs/clients/apollo.md

 title: Apollo
 ---

+> [Apollo Client](https://www.apollographql.com/docs/react/) is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
+Use it to fetch, cache, and modify application data, all while automatically updating your UI.

 `typed-graphql-builder` can easily be used with Apollo Client by substituting the `gql` function that comes with it.
 Instead of using `gql` and passing it a query string: